Ways into poetry

 For classes longer than one day regular reading and writing exercises will be set for completion at home to set deadlines.

 City Lit Writing endeavours to create a safe and welcoming space for all and we strongly support the use of content notes in our classes.
 This means that learners are encouraged to make their tutor and classmates aware in advance if any writing they wish to share contains material that may be deemed sensitive.
 If you are unsure about what might constitute sensitive content, please ask your tutor for further clarification and read our expectations for participating in writing courses at City Lit.

 Are there any other costs?
 Is there anything I need to bring?

 Please bring a notebook and pen or pencil with you to class.

 When I've finished, what course can I do next?

 City Lit has a range of poetry and creative writing courses on offer.
 After completing a term of 'Ways into poetry', you may wish to complete another term of the course with a different tutor to further develop your craft.
-Alternatively, you may wish to move on to our intermediate and advanced classes, including 'Developing your poetry', 'The poetry lab', 'Poetry in the making' and our 'Advanced poetry workshop'.
+Alternatively, you may wish to move on to our intermediate and advanced classes, including 'Developing your poetry' and our 'Advanced poetry workshop'.